-Architect creates and processes a configuration file based upon your selections and performs actual RPM package installation.
+Architect creates and processes a configuration file based upon your selections and performs actual RPM package installations.
 It prompts you to insert the necessary RedHawk, Red Hat, and NightStar RT media depending upon the features selected.

-Creating a root File System for Embedded Target Boards
+Creating a root File System for Target Systems

-To create a root file system that can be used on a single board computer, use RedHawk Architect on a supported host system to perform the following steps:
+To create a target file-system image that can be used on a single board computer, use RedHawk Architect on a supported host system to perform the following steps:

-- 1. Create an image by selecting the software to be installed and building the image. - 2.
+- 1. Create a target file-system image by selecting the software to be installed and building the image. - 2.
 Configure the image. - 3.
 Customize the image for your embedded application. - 4.
-Flash the image to install it on your target boards.
+Deploy the image on your target boards.

 These procedures are described in the sections that follow.
-The steps may be repeated to change the image and/or flash it any number of times.
+The steps may be repeated to change the image and/or deploy it any number of times.